Tradco Victorian Knob on Long Backplate Chrome Plated

 - Fixed Pin - Mainly used on internal doors.
 They can also be used on entrance doors that are not heavy

 - Loose Pin - Internal use only.
-Mostly used on bathroom door so the door can be removed (lifted off) in the locked postion (e.g. incase of an emergency)
+Mostly used on bathroom door so the door can be removed (lifted off) in the locked position (e.g. in case of an emergency)

 Depending on the weight of your door, you will generally need 3 hinges for an Entrance door (which are more solid) and 2 hinges for internal doors.

 Please use the tables below as a guide on the number of hinges you require, as well as the recommended hinge positioning.